Esri/arcgis-maps-sdk-java-samples/README.md

 ```

 There is no need to install Gradle to run the samples.

+## Offline sample data
+Some samples require offline data.
+The first time you refresh the Gradle project in an IDE, or run the `build` or
+`run` tasks, the `downloadData` task will automatically download a local data folder called samples-data into the
+directory with arcgis-java-runtime-samples.
+To get the latest data, delete the old `samples-data` folder, and then run
+`downloadData`.

 ## Importing into an IDE
 We will step through how to import the Samples project into Eclipse and IntelliJ IDEA.
 In both IDEs you can choose to